batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 The flow begins when a user reaches the landing page at `helidon.io`, and assumes that the wizard is an integral part of the existing single page app.
 The wizard will be developed initially as a separate `start.helidon.io` site, but must then be integrated into the current app to provide a simplified and more seamless experience.

+Let's go...

 > Our user reaches the `helidon.io` landing page where she sees a _prominent_ **Try Me** button.

-The current `Getting Started` link in the header is changed to `Try Me` and has the same action as the button; leaving this here provides easy access when not on the landing page.
+The current `Getting Started` link in the header is changed to `Try Me` and has the same action as the button; leaving this link here provides easy access when not on the landing page.

 > She clicks the **Try Me** button.